sblackshear/dip/dips/dip-16.md

 }
 ```

 Here, `code` is a Move bytecode program.
 The `ty_args` are the same as for script functions.
-The `args` are a list of `TransactionArgument`s instead of a list of BCS-encoded values.
+The `args` are a list of [`TransactionArgument](https://github.com/diem/diem/blob/main/language/move-core/types/src/transaction_argument.rs)'s instead of a list of BCS-encoded values.

 Only a restricted set of programs can be included in `code`.
 The allowed programs are specified in an on-chain allowlist published at `0x1::DiemTransactionPublishingOption::DiemTransactionPublishingOption.script_allowlist`.
 The allowlist contains the sha3-256 hash of each program rather than the code itself.